Security/SOC 2

 Veto controls

-• Policy-as-code in version control: Every policy change goes through the same code review process as application code — pull requests, approvals, CI/CD.
+• Policy-as-code in version control: Every policy change goes through the same code review process as application code: pull requests, approvals, CI/CD.

 • Environment promotion: Policies are tested in dev, validated in staging, and promoted to production through the standard deployment pipeline.

-• Documentation by construction: YAML policies are self-documenting — the policy file is the documentation of what the agent is authorized to do.
+• Documentation by construction: YAML policies are self-documenting.
+The policy file is the documentation of what the agent is authorized to do.

-Audit evidence
+Operating evidence

 Preparing for your SOC 2 audit